 How Chiropractic Works

 The primary treatment method for chiropractic entails the use of manual therapy.
-Practitioners use hands to manipulate joints and soft tissues.
+Moreover, practitioners use hands to manipulate joints and soft tissues.
 They apply controlled pressure on different parts of the body with the aim to alleviate pain and restore mobility.
-The techniques are inspired by pseudoscientific principles like innate intelligence and subluxation.
+Furthermore, the techniques are inspired by pseudoscientific principles like innate intelligence and subluxation.

 Chiropractors also provide advice on a number of health-related issues, such as rehabilitation, lifestyle, exercise and diet.
 Some extend services to include alternative treatments like acupuncture.